brandur/sorg/content/fragments/apple-2016.md

 But more recently, Apple has evened out the equation through a combination of total negligence towards most of their computing lineups, and a series of highly impractical product and design decisions that suggest a new core value for the
 company: form over function.
+It doesn't matter how a product works as long as its design is a bit sleeker, its line are a little more symmetrical, or its body a little thinner.

-Specifically, these major releases:
+Specifically, these major releases come to mind:

 * (March 2015) The 12" MacBook was an early hint of more to come.
 I actually really like this laptop and still use it every day, but Apple's decision to